-It can also be the case that Quadro cards do not have the option under the Global Settings to select the ‘Preferred graphics processor’ in which case you should:
+It can also be the case that Quadro cards do not have the option, under the Global Settings, to select the ‘Preferred graphics processor’ in which case you should:

 NVIDIA Program Settings options

-Please follow these instructions to switch from your onboard graphics to AMD:
+If you have the AMD Catalyst Center installed , then please follow these instructions to switch from your onboard graphics to AMD:

 Configuring an AMD GPU

-The AMD Catalyst Control Center
+Open AMD Catalyst Center from Taskbar

 Windows Device Manager